kiet8112006/olist-data-analysis/README.md

 The query counts the number of missing values across all product attributes.

 Conclusion:

-The results show that several product attributes contain missing values, particularly fields related to: product name length product description length product dimensions product weight
-These fields are optional product attributes and their absence does not prevent transaction processing.
-However, missing values may affect product analysis and logistics modeling.
+Missing values mainly occur in product description, dimensions, and weight fields.
+These attributes are optional metadata provided by sellers, so their absence does not prevent orders from being processed.

 #### Duplicate Product ID Check
 To verify data integrity, a duplicate check was performed on the product_id column.